-Small-bowel transplantation is done infrequently (eg, about 106 transplants in the US in 2012).
-It is being done less frequently because there are new treatments for secondary cholestatic liver disease (eg, Omegaven®, a nutritional supplement rich in omega fatty acids) and safer TPN line placement techniques.
+Small-bowel transplantation is done infrequently (eg, about 81 transplants in the US in 2019).
+It is being done less frequently because there are new treatments for secondary cholestatic liver disease (eg, Omegaven®, nutritional supplements rich in omega fatty acids) and safer total parenteral nutrition line placement techniques.

 Small-bowel transplantation is indicated for patients who

 Are at risk of death because of intestinal failure secondary to intestinal disorders (eg, gastroschisis, Hirschsprung disease, autoimmune enteritis, congenital enteropathies such as microvillus inclusion disease) or intestinal resection (eg, for mesenteric thromboembolism or extensive Crohn disease)